Birds of Prey: The Complete Series DVD Collection Studio: Warner Bros. Home Entertainment Release Date: July 15, 2008

 So, like I said, I'm still giving Birds of Prey a Recommended rating, almost solely on Dina Meyer, Ian Abercrombie, and the "guilty pleasure" vibe it has going on.
 I mean, come on!
 Three attractive women kicking butt?
 Hit tunes in the background (well, "hit" tunes at the time)?
 Some moderately okay special effects?
 You definitely need to shut off your brain for this to enjoy.
 Did the series deserve to be cancelled?
 I think if it was given a full 22-episode order, it may have improved in quality to become something more than a guilty pleasure.
 But, given the quality of what's there, maybe it was the right move to put this series down.
 This isn't a good Batman-inspired series, no matter how you spin it.
 You can kid yourself or whatever but there's a reason this show flopped.
 Even if it was recovering toward the end, that still doesn't make this a good show.
 It's not.
 Birds of Prey isn't good, but, remarkably, it works as a guilty pleasure.
 So, if you wish to drop a bit of money on a series such as this, then go for it.

-Well, this is interesting.
-Warner Home Video has released Birds of Prey: The Complete Series in a special Amaray case with inserts and a cardboard slipcase.
+Moving on to the actual DVD release, Warner Home Video has released Birds of Prey: The Complete Series in a special Amaray case with inserts and a cardboard slipcase.
 Now, the cardboard slipcase makes the set look more impressive than it is.
 Under it, it's a regular transparent Amaray case modified to fit four discs.
 In-fact, I actually like what Warner Home Video has done here, especially with all the gimmicky packaging for TV programs as of late, it's nice to see a scaled down package for this series.
 A detailed insert for the series is included in the packaging.

 The content itself is a bit of a mixed bag.
 The audio and video is big letdown for this release.
 The show is roughly six years old, and there's no 5.1 (at least) audio mix?
 Just a Stereo Surround mix?
 Weak.
 The transfer is also surprisingly average, as well.
 The biggest disappointment is arguably the non-anamorphic widescreen, which is astonishing to see on a major release these days.
 This series obviously isn't given the same attention that Smallville receives.
 However, this release is tied to the theatrical release of The Dark Knight and Warner Home Video needs to get some product out there for those with disposable income.
 And, hey, this DVD is long overdue for the actual fans of Birds of Prey, but I still feel that the should have at least put a bit more effort into giving the release a solid video and audio transfer.
 It's serviceable, don't get me wrong, but it won't impress anyone at the end of the day.